 Take a Tour, armed with questions

 Before you take a tour, write down a list of questions to ask.
-Nurseries are often busy and noisy – it’s easy to come away without having asked everything you need to.
+Nurseries are often busy places it’s easy to come away without having asked everything you need to.
 Remember that you are interviewing the nursery for the fantastic privilege of caring for your child.
 Ask questions, then ask a few more.

 Every parent will have their own priorities for childcare, so do think about what exactly it is you want for your child.
 Are you looking for somewhere peaceful and nurturing for a young baby or are you looking to have your 3 year old up to speed and ready to start school?
 That said, there are a few generic questions that we think every good nursery should be prepared to answer: